cwendorf/EASI/docs/Advanced/PairwiseOneWayDataTutorial.md

 ## Level1 v Level3   5.000   1.732   2.887   6.000   0.028
 ## Level2 v Level3   1.000   1.732   0.577   6.000   0.585
 ```

+Often, the default test value of zero is not meaningful or plausible.
+This too can be altered (often in conjunction with what is presented in the plot).

 ```r